hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `subnet_cidr` - (Optional) The subnet CIDR to be used to create an Application Gateway, which in turn will be integrated with the ingress controller of this Kubernetes Cluster.
 See [this](https://docs.microsoft.com/en-us/azure/application-gateway/tutorial-ingress-controller-add-on-new) page for further details.

-* `subnet_id` - (Optional) The ID of the Subnet on which to create an Application Gateway, which in turn will be integrated with the ingress controller of this Kubernetes Cluster.
+* `subnet_id` - (Optional) The ID of the subnet on which to create an Application Gateway, which in turn will be integrated with the ingress controller of this Kubernetes Cluster.
 See [this](https://docs.microsoft.com/en-us/azure/application-gateway/tutorial-ingress-controller-add-on-new) page for further details.

 ---